MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

 Line 5              min <- A[i]
 Line 6      return min

-pay attentionw aht is given to you findMin(A[1..n]) // this means it starts at 1  `IMPORTANT FOR EXAMS`
+pay attention what is given to you findMin(A[1..n]) // this means it starts at 1  `IMPORTANT FOR EXAMS`

-## Question
+## Question find the index
 Algo: findMinIndex (A [1..n])
 Starts at 1
 Line 1  findMin(A[1..n])